-The Millie Mae Foundation was founded by Millie's parents, Jayshree and John in an effort to raise awareness for neuroblastoma and other childhood cancers, raise funds for research and cures, and to provide support to parents who are dealing with the tragedy that is childhood neuroblastoma.
+The Millie Mae Foundation was founded by Millie's parents, Jayshree and John in an effort to raise awareness for neuroblastoma and other childhood cancers, raise funds to provide support to cancer fighters and their parents who are dealing with the tragedy that is pediatric cancer.

-The Millie Mae Foundation is a place for support for families dealing with the heartbreaking diagnosis of neuroblastoma for their child.
+The Millie Mae Foundation is a place for support for families dealing with the heartbreaking diagnosis of neuroblastoma.
 We also welcome any families who are experiencing other childhood cancers, as well as those who wish to support these families in any way possible.

 WHAT WE DO

-The Millie Mae Foundation is committed to raising awareness, providing support, and raising funds for research, cures, and families affected by pediatric neuroblastoma and other childhood cancers.
+The Millie Mae Foundation is committed to raising awareness, providing support, and raising funds for families affected by pediatric neuroblastoma and other childhood cancers.

 We are proud to be a part of a community that is dedicated to helping those who are dealing with the most heartbreaking situations- having your child diagnosed with and/or losing them to cancer.
 We have created this foundation to better serve those who are most in need, and to raise awareness on pediatric neuroblastoma.

 THE WATKINS FAMILY